bdoms/gae_validators/README.md

 # same as above execpt that a string below the min_length will fail

 validateText(source, max_length=ONE_MB, newlines=True, encoding='utf-8', condense=True, convert_spaces=True)
+# the major default difference with text is allowing newlines, and a much larger max_length
 # ONE_MB is defined as 2 ** 20

 validateRequiredText(source, min_length=1, max_length=ONE_MB, newlines=True, encoding='utf-8', condense=True, convert_spaces=True)